Trifunctional Protein Deficiency (TFP)

 This condition is also known as: mitochondrial trifunctional protein deficiency, MTP deficiency, TFP deficiency,TPA deficiency, type 2 trifunctional protein deficiency, trifunctional enzyme deficiency.

 For more information about Trifunctional protein deficiency, visit Screening, Technology, and Research in Genetics (STAR-G): Trifunctional protein deficiency and Baby's First Test: Trifunctional protein deficiency.
 Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
-Visit Board Certified Metabolic Providers for a listing of medical specialists and clinic contact information.
+Visit Board Certified Metabolic Providers (PDF: 2 pages/204KB) for a listing of medical specialists and clinic contact information.